 This sign will interpret the history of the circa 1840 structure that still stands in the park.
 While there have been many stories related to this property, its history has not been definitively told in a manner that will inform the community of its significance.The house is thought to be one of the oldest surviving structures in the City of Roanoke, and may be associated with the Evans family and their mill.
-The existing structure is in poor condition, and may not survive much longer.
+The existing structure is in poor condition, and will not survive much longer.

 Persinger Cemetery Historic Marker